Structured Sparse Transition Matrices to Enable State Tracking in State-Space Models: Results

 We further analyse the method on two non-solvable groups, $A_5$ and $S_5$.
-For both groups, consisting of 60 and 120 permutations respectively, all of the group elements can be generated using only two permutations, corresponding to two transition matrices as per the mapping in Secion~\ref{sec:background_mapping}.
+For both groups, consisting of 60 and 120 permutations respectively, all of the group elements can be generated using only two permutations corresponding to two transition matrices as per the mapping in Secion~\ref{sec:background_mapping}.
 To increase the connectivity of the resulting automaton's states, we introduce additional randomly selected permutations.
 We compare a PD-SSM with $K=32$ against two layers of the complex diagonal model with $A(u_t)=D(u_t)$, and one or two layers of a DPLR model, Gated DeltaProduct [-1,1] with $n_h=4$~\citep{siems_2025_deltaproduct}, with state dimension $128$.
 We perform a learning rate grid search and train the models for 100,000 steps with batch size 256.
-We train the models on sequences of length up to 40 and report the best validation accuracy on sequences of length up to 256 in Table~\ref{tab:nonsolvable}.
+We train the models on sequences of length up to 40 and report the best validation accuracy on sequences of length up to 40-256 in Table~\ref{tab:nonsolvable}.

-The complex diagonal model expectedly fails on the simplest example $(A_5,2)$.
-Gated DeltaNet with $n_h=4$ exhibits degrading accuracy with higher number of permutations, which cannot be recovered by stacking two layers of the model. \name{} maintains full accuracy for all automata except $S_5$ with $32$ generating permutations.
+As predicted by the theory, the complex diagonal model fails on the simplest task, $(A_5,2)$.
+Gated DeltaProduct with $n_h=4$ exhibits degrading accuracy with a higher number of permutations, which cannot be recovered by stacking two layers of the model. \name{} maintains full accuracy for all automata with a single layer, excepting $S_5$ with $32$ generating permutations.